50-74 screening: Māori and Pacific people

 In some parts of Aotearoa New Zealand, free bowel screening is available to Māori and Pacific people from the age of 50 to 74.
 In other parts of the country, the age for free bowel screening is 60 to 74 for everyone.

 The starting age is lower because a higher proportion of bowel cancer occurs in Māori and Pacific people before reaching 60, compared with others.
-In time, Māori and Pacific people throughout the country will have the lower starting age.
+In time, it is planned that Māori and Pacific people throughout the country will have the lower starting age.

 Districts offering free bowel screening from 50